Karibusan/xrp-grid-trading-bot/README.md

 Open-source automated trading bot for Kraken (XRP/USD), now powered by LLM-based strategy suggestions.
 Runs 24/7 on local machines, NAS, or Docker containers.

 > A project born to give a second life to forgotten crypto —
-> Helping small holders leverage capital… without feeding the beast.
+> Helping small holders leverage capital.

 ---